SUBJECTS

 This is a study tool.
 The 3 wrong answers for each question are randomly chosen from answers to other questions.
 So, you might find at times the answers obvious, but you will see it re-enforces your understanding as you take the test each time.

-1. What is instruction - level parallelism?
+2. What is thread- level parallelism?

 High- level aspects of a computer's design - such as the memory system - the memory interconnect - and the design of the internal processor or CPU (central processing unit